 A 3D Revolution?

-Patently Apple explains that while the current slate of video communication apps like Skype, FaceTime and Hangouts are designed to “transmit 2D video streams between devices,” sending “streams of compressed sequential images paired with audio streams” between them, Samsung’s patent inherently describes “methods and systems for visual communication between a first device and a second device” which includes “creating a 3D mesh model of a user, receiving sensor data from a sensor array during the visual communication session, wherein the image data includes motion of the first device user, and determining 3D mesh model updates using the image data.”
+Patently Apple explains that while the current slate of video communication apps like Skype, FaceTime, and Hangouts are designed to “transmit 2D video streams between devices,” sending “streams of compressed sequential images paired with audio streams” between them, Samsung’s patent inherently describes “methods and systems for visual communication between a first device and a second device” which includes “creating a 3D mesh model of a user, receiving sensor data from a sensor array during the visual communication session, wherein the image data includes motion of the first device user, and determining 3D mesh model updates using the image data.”

 According to Samsung’s patent, transmitting so-called “3D mesh model updates” requires “significantly less bandwidth than sending [2D] image sequences, allowing for smooth communication in bandwidth constrained environments.”

-Ultimately, as Samsung illustrates in patent FIG. 3 and 4, 3D mesh models of a user’s face and head may be stored in a “3D model database,” which might also be capable of storing additional facial expressions and body orientations as templates for future transmissions.
+According to Fix My Gadget, ultimately, as Samsung illustrates in patent FIG. 3 and 4, 3D mesh models of a user’s face and head may be stored in a “3D model database,” which might also be capable of storing additional facial expressions and body orientations as templates for future transmissions.

-There’s no telling if or when Samsung might be ready to release a video communications platform along these lines, however the literature explicitly points to a future Galaxy device — so it’s safe to say there’s still plenty of time until then.
+There’s no telling if or when Samsung might be ready to release a video communications platform along these lines, however, the literature explicitly points to a future Galaxy device — so it’s safe to say there’s still plenty of time until then.
 As far as Samsung’s platform ever overtaking apps like Apple’s FaceTime or Microsoft’s Skype, well, that’s debatable, but they can always hope for the best.